A Guide to Ferry Transport in American Samoa

 Ferries Between Ta'ū and Ofu-Olosega

 The Water Transportation Division operates an aluminium catamaran called Segaula that caters for travellers between Ta'ū and Ofu islands in the Manu'a group.
 At around US$150, this is typically on par with flights from Pago Pago but offers a good option to visit both Ta'ū and Ofu-Olosega when you're short on time.
-The ferry/boat journey takes approximately 30-45 minutes.
+The ferry/boat journey between Ta'ū and Ofu takes approximately 30-45 minutes.

-Boats typically depart from Faleasao Harbor in the Faleasao district (sometimes from the smaller Ta'u Harbor in the Si'ufaga district) and arrive at Ofu Harbor in Ofu village.
+Boats usually depart from Faleasao Harbor in Faleasao Village, but sometimes from the smaller Ta'ū Harbor in the Si'ufaga district, and arrive at Ofu Harbor in Ofu village, or vice versa.

-Needless to say, the journey offers stunning views of the pristine waters surrounding these remote islands.
+Needless to say, the journey offers stunning views of these remote islands, as well as an opportunity for seabird and dolphin-spotting.

-For more details on taking boats between the Manu'a Islands, check out How to Catch Boats & Water Taxis in American Samoa LINK#T023.
+For more details on taking boats between the Manu'a Islands, check out How to Catch Alia Boats in American Samoa LINK#T023.

 Ferries Between Tutuila and Aunu'u